Noncommutative desingularization of orbit closures for some representations of $GL_n$: Introduction

-ACKNOWLEDGEMENTS.
-Many ideas in this paper are inspired by the work of R.~Buchweitz, G.~Leuschke, and M.~van den Bergh in \cite{BLV}.
-We are grateful to Graham Leuschke for carefully reading a previous version of this paper, and providing a list of errors and comments.
+Many ideas in this paper are inspired by \cite{BLV}.
+We are grateful to Graham Leuschke for carefully reading an earlier version of this paper and providing a list of comments, and to Michel van den Bergh for pointing out an error in an earlier version.
 The second named author would like to thank Roman Bezrukavnikov, Zongzhu Lin, and Yi Zhu for helps with questions related to this paper.
 He is also grateful to Yaping Yang for innumerable times of fruitful discussions.